Diogo Moreira

-Diogo Moreira Nascimento (born 23 April 2004) is a Brazilian motorcycle racer, currently competing in the Moto3 World Championship for MT Helmets – MSI.
+Diogo Moreira Nascimento (born 23 April 2004) is a Brazilian motorcycle racer, who will compete in the 2026 MotoGP World Championship for LCR Honda.
+He is the 2025 Moto2 World Champion and is the first Brazilian to win a championship in any class.

 Career

 After starting his motorcycle career in motocross in Brazil, Moreira moved to Spain in 2017 in order to continue his career.
 In 2019, he made his debut in the Talent Cup of the CEV International Championship, obtaining one victory and three podiums, finishing in sixth place.
 In 2020, he moved to the Moto3 class also of the CEV, having a fifth place as his best result and finishing eleventh.
 In 2021, he remained in the same category, finishing eleventh again.

+Moto3

 In 2022, Moreira entered in the world championship in the Moto3 class with the MT Helmets - MSI team who entrust him with a KTM RC250GP, his teammate was Ryusei Yamanaka.
 He took his first pole at the British Grand Prix at Silverstone and finished the season in eighth place in the standings, making him the rookie of the year.